Ahmed-MK/Ahmed-MK/README.md

-- 👋 Hi, I’m @Ahmed Elkoly
+- 👋 Hi, I’m @Ahmed Elkholy
 - 👀 I’m interested in data science field
 - 🌱 I’m currently learning basics of programing
 - 💞️ I’m looking to collaborate on alot of interseting projects